 If you prefer a more traditional RV rental service, Cruise America may be for you.
 This RV rental firm has 125 locations across the continental United States, Alaska, and Canada ( in Canada through Cruise Canada).
 Cruise America specializes in large to compact RVs and truck campers.
 It also offers RVs for sale.

-Their vehicles are less varied than what you would find on a share economy platform.
+Their vehicles are less varied than what you would find on a shared economy platform.
 Cruise America is also like a moving truck rental service in another way.
-Each vehicle has the company logo painted on the sides, serving as advertising for the company.
+Each vehicle has the company logo printed on the sides, serving as advertising for the company.
 The best idea is to check for discounts or coupons from them.

 The first motorhome we ever drove was one we fly into Toronto and rented from CanaDream.
 I called ahead and found a deep discount.
 The whole vacation was cheaper for our large family than renting a mini-van and paying for hotel rooms and restaurants.

 The motorhome came stocked with linens, cooking utensils, a generator and many other things to make our trip comfortable.
 They gave us about an hour of training and off we went.